Popular TV Series That Are Ending In 2019-2020

 Suits will be closing all its cases after season nine.
 It was announced in January 2019 that the popular USA Network legal drama was renewed for a ninth and final season, with Aaron Korsh sharing a sentimental message in which he thanked the fans, saying in part, “And last but never least, to the fans who have stuck with the Suits family through thick and thin, through can-openers and flashbacks – thank you for always speaking your mind.
 Without you, I might start to think I’m getting the hang of this writing thing.
 And once that happens, nobody wins.
 I look forward to enraging and hopefully sometimes delighting you with the final episodes.”
 The series ending wasn’t a total shock however as it had been winding down since the loss of two main stars Patrick J. Adams and Meghan Markle back in season seven, and of course the announcement that Gina Torres would be starring in the spinoff Pearson, focused on her popular character Jessica Pearson.
 The final season of Suits is expected to premiere in the summer of 2019.

 The Affair was one of TV’s most buzzed about series when it first started, and now the Showtime drama is coming to an end with its fifth season.
 Although it seems the show’s end was expected, many did not see it coming that star Ruth Wilson would not take part.
 Her sudden exit from the critically acclaimed series has sparked a lot of debate and Wilson has spoken out stating that it isn’t what she wanted.
-Regardless, the show will go on for its fifth and final season without Wilson beginning in the spring/summer of 2019.
+Regardless, the show will go on for its fifth and final season without Wilson beginning in August 2019 and will conclude on October 27, 2019.

 After an impressive run as one of TV’s most successful family comedies, Modern Family is ending with its eleventh season.
 In early February, ABC announced that the series had been renewed for one more season, but that would be it.
 “For 10 years, our characters have bravely faced turning points in life and moved through them to great personal enrichment; we have chosen a different path by doing one more season of Modern Family,” co-creator Christopher Lloyd quipped in a statement, while co-creator Steve Levitan added: “Even after 10 years together, we realized there are still some things our writers don’t yet know about each other’s sex lives.”
 The eleventh and final season of Modern Family is expected to premiere in September of 2019 meaning it will be officially ending in 2020.